Amanda Crew: 2014–2019

-From 2014 to 2019, Crew starred as venture capitalist Monica Hall in the HBO comedy series Silicon Valley, created by Mike Judge.
-In the first season, her character was originally an assistant to Peter Gregory (played by Christopher Evan Welch), but in the second season she becomes an associate partner with Laurie Bream (played by Suzanne Cryer) after Welch's death in 2013, and later leaves Bream Hall to join Pied Piper as its CFO and business advisor.
-She guest-starred on the second season of the CTV police procedural drama series Motive as Robin Keaton, a young widowed mother who becomes engaged unknowingly to the man responsible for the murder of her son's father.
+From 2014 to 2019, Crew starred as venture capitalist Monica Hall on the HBO comedy Silicon Valley, created by Mike Judge.
+During the first season, her character was originally an assistant to Peter Gregory (played by Christopher Evan Welch), but in the second season she becomes an associate partner with Laurie Bream (played by Suzanne Cryer) after Welch's death in 2013, and later leaves Bream Hall to join Pied Piper as its CFO and business advisor.
+She guest-starred on the second season of the CTV police procedural drama Motive as Robin Keaton, a young widowed mother who becomes engaged unknowingly to the man responsible for the murder of her son's father.

 She later co-starred with Brian Geraghty in the Christian musical drama The Identical, playing a couple who gives one of their newborn twin sons to a sterile couple (played by Ray Liotta and Ashley Judd, respectively) as they cannot raise them both.
-The film premiered at the Nashville Film Festival on April 17, 2014 to negative reviews and was a box office bomb.
+The film premiered at the Nashville Film Festival on April 17, 2014, to negative reviews from critics.
 In her third collaboration with director Carl Bessai, she starred as seductive librarian Izzy Fontaine in the crime comedy Bad City, which premiered at the Oldenburg International Film Festival on September 10, 2014.
 The film was nominated for nine Leo Awards, including Best Feature Length Drama and Best Supporting Performance by a Female in a Motion Picture for Crew.

 In 2015, she co-starred with Blake Lively and Ellen Burstyn in the fantasy romance The Age of Adaline, playing the college student daughter of William and Kathy Jones (played by Harrison Ford and Kathy Baker, respectively).
 Crew co-starred with musical duo Aly & AJ in the comedy drama Weepah Way for Now, which premiered at the Los Angeles Film Festival on June 16, 2015.
 In 2016, Crew starred in the biographical sports drama Race, playing the love interest of track and field coach Larry Snyder (played by Jason Sudeikis).
 The film received seven nominations at the 5th Canadian Screen Awards, including Best Motion Picture.
 She co-starred with Michael Shannon in the western drama Poor Boy, playing a roller girl who moonlights as a prostitute.
 The film premiered at the Tribeca Film Festival on April 17, 2016.